One-Pan Roasted Chicken and Vegetables

 The vegetables in this meal are completely customizable but not all vegetables are great for sheet pan meals.
 The best vegetables will hold up well during roasting and will develop a delicious caramelized flavor.
 Here are some options:

-potatoes – sweet potato and white potatoes both work great.
+- potatoes – I love roasted sweet potatoes, but white or red potatoes also work great.

 How to Serve

 While this recipe can absolutely be a meal on its own, you can also pair it with a side if you’re more of a volume eater like me!
 Here are some ideas:

 - Serve with quinoa, brown rice or chickpea pasta if you need a grain to fill out your meal.

 - Looking for more vegetables?
 Throw all of the ingredients on the sheet pan on a bed of greens and top with a dressing of choice!